Security licence exemption for ID scanning

 - Ensure the patron conforms to the venue’s admission criteria (they aren’t unduly intoxicated, disruptive, or inappropriately attired or presented).

-- Refuse entry to the banned or otherwise unsuitable person in a firm, polite, non-confrontational and professional way.
+- If the patron is banned or otherwise unsuitable to enter the premises, the licensed crowd controller will refuse entry in a firm, polite, non-confrontational and professional way.

 - Manage any direct interaction with patrons.